Skip to main content

 This tutorial covers the basics of configuring your Hex workspace for success.
 We’ll review the Admin-controlled settings that cover user management, data access, workspace governance, and security controls.
 Check out our Admin Learning Path guide for a deeper dive into the configuration options available to you.

-1. 🤓 User management and access 🤓
+1. 🤓 User management and permissions 🤓

 One of the first things you’ll want to configure in a new workspace is how users on your team will access Hex.
 Review the settings outlined below to ensure users have the right level of access and avoid any unexpected charges.

-• Allowed domains: Add an allowed email domain to let anyone at your org log into Hex the first time a project is shared with them.
-In most cases, it makes sense for these users to default to Viewers.
-Note that you’ll be charged for any paid seats prorated by day from the time of invitation.
+• Allowed domains: Add an allowed email domain to let anyone at your org log into Hex without requiring additional invites.
+In most cases, it makes sense for these users to default to Viewers so role promotion requests to paid seats can be granted on a case-by-case basis.

 tip